 A friend of mine once told me that being in business makes you an actor, a technical guru, and a tamer of wild animals all at once.
 You never know what kind of person you are about to deal with so you better be prepared to improvise.

-Change your tone according to the customer’s mood and choose your words wisely.
-Using appropriate language, body language and facial expressions is the key.
+Change the tone of your voice according to the customer’s mood and choose your words wisely.
+Using appropriate language, body language, and facial expressions are all essential factors.

 You’ve acknowledged that there is a problem.
 You have taken the time to explain it.
 Now it’s time to actually fix it.

-There are many ways how to work your way through a sticky situation.
-And here is a little bonus tip from us to make your apology even more effective:
+There are many ways on how to work your way through a sticky situation.
+Down below is a little bonus tip from us to make your apology even more effective: